Samuel Juster: Samuel Juster, AIA (1948–present)

 Juster established his own firm under his own name in 1948, a year after DePace had done the same, suggesting that DePace disbanded the partnership and Juster was slower to reestablish himself.
-As the junior partner of DePace & Juster, the multiple differences in dates between Juster and DePace could be explained by DePace taking the initiative in their joint activities with Juster playing catch up.
+As the junior partner of DePace & Juster, the multiple differences in the dates between the Juster and the DePace could be explained by DePace taking the initiative in their joint activities with Juster playing catch-up.
 Juster was registered as an architect in New York City and New Jersey.